xingwendenggithub/study-rap/deploy_manual.md

 git checkout release
 ```

-Ensure you switched to branch [release], we keep this branch always working correctly.
+Ensure you switched to branch [release_en], we keep this branch always working correctly.

 ### Import to IDE